Tadessejemal1/JavaScript-Capstone/README.md

 # Description

-The JavaScript capstone project is about building our own web application based on an external API. we were select an API that provides data about a topic that you like and then build the webapp around it.
-The webapp have 2 user interfaces

-A home page showing a list of items that you can "like."
-A popup window with more data about an item that you can use to comment on it or reserve it for a period of time.
+The main objective of the JavaScript capstone project is to create a personalized web application utilizing an external API.
+The API selected by each individual student will provide information regarding a specific subject of their choice, which will then be incorporated into the development of the web application.
+Additionally, the web application will consist of two different user interfaces.

+The website's main page displays a selection of items that you have the option to "like."
+Also, there is a popup window available that provides additional details about each item, enabling you to leave a comment or reserve the item for a specified duration.

 ## Built With
 - HTML, CSS, JavaScript